Beauly Shinty Club

 Beauly Shinty Club is a shinty club from Beauly, Scotland.
 The club was founded in 1892.
-The club has two sides, the first team competing in the MOWI Premiership and the second team in MOWI North Division One.
+The club has two sides: the first team competed in the Premier Division in 2025; the second team competed in North Division One.

 History

 Beauly was founded in 1892, and has won the Camanachd Cup on three occasions, in 1897, 1898 and 1913.
 After the 1898 triumph against Inveraray, Beauly competed against a London Camanachd side and was granted the title "Champions of the World".

 In 2005, the club won North Division One but due to league reconstruction remained in this division along with sides from the disbanded National League One.
 In 2006, they were again denied promotion to the top-flight but this time by losing 1–0 to South Division One runners up, Kyles Athletic in a play-off.
 The second team won North Division Three in 2009 but were relegated in 2010.

 The club has an historic rivalry with near neighbours, Lovat and this is marked every year with the annual New Year Fixture, the Lovat Cup.
 In 2005 the fixture attracted nationwide attention due to a Northern Constabulary crackdown on public alcohol consumption and again in 2007 by Beauly's decision to charge admission.
 The club once amalgamated with Lovat for a short period which is when the club won the Camanachd cup in 1913 with 5 Beauly players and 7 Lovat players.

 Beauly also has a strong youth development system, and has teams competing at Under 12-, Under 14- and Under 17-levels.
 The Under 17-teams have been very successful in recent years winning the WJ Cameron Cup in 2008, and have hopes to retain that cup in 2009.
 The youngsters also reached another two finals in the last two years, but fell short in both, succumbing to a 5–1 and 2–1 defeat to Kilmallie and Fort William, respectively.

 The club received funding from LEADER in November 2009 in order to redevelop Braeview Park, switching the orientation of the park and installing crowd barriers, thus allowing it to host larger finals, having successfully staged Balliemore Cup finals and Camanachd Cup semi-finals in recent years.

 In the season of 2012 Conor Cormack and David Maclean were selected for Scotland at under 21 level to compete against Ireland at Ennis County Clare, both players produced excellent performances for their country with Conor being described as a Colossus in the heart of the Scotland defence.